Skip to Content

 Venom is one of Spider-Man’s archnemesis.

-Venom is considered one of Spider-Man’s greatest archnemesis, however, somewhere along the lines, he ends up teaming with Spider-Man, especially when the lives of the innocent are at risk.
-Carnage is also an enemy of Spider-Man but he is more of a villain to Venom than he is to Spider-Man himself.
+Venom is considered one of Spider-Man’s greatest archnemesis.
+However, somewhere along the lines, he ends up teaming with Spider-Man, especially when the lives of the innocent are at risk.
+Carnage is also an enemy of Spider-Man but is more of a villain to Venom than to Spider-Man himself.

 Initially, Spider-Man and Venom began as friends.
 Back when Spider-Man held the assumption that Venom was just some black suit, they worked together pretty well.
-But when Spider-Man discovered that his “black suit” was actually a sentient being that wanted to attach itself to him forever, he ends up rejecting Venom.
+But when Spider-Man discovered that his “black suit” was a sentient being that wanted to attach itself to him forever, he rejected Venom.

-This caused Venom to hold deep resentments toward Spider-Man so he makes it one of his life’s goals to kill him.
+This causes Venom to hold deep resentment toward Spider-Man, so he makes it one of his life’s goals to kill him.

 Unlike Venom, Carnage holds no personal grudge against Spider-Man and fights him simply because he’s in the way.
 His personal grudge, however, is directed towards Venom.